- Oura Ring 3 Review

-The Oura Ring starts at $299 for the Heritage edition, but it’s also available in a Heritage – Stealth (matte) and Heritage – Gold edition for $399.
+The Oura Ring Generation 3 starts at $299 for the Silver and Black editions, but it’s also available in Stealth (matte) and Gold for $399.
 The latter two feature a different finish (color) that some users might find more fashionable.

 If you want to give the Oura Ring a try, you can use the link below and get redirected to ouraring.com.

 If you currently own an Oura Ring Generation 2 and are considering upgrading to the new Oura Ring 3, the comparison table below might help you make that decision.

 |Infrared LED (nighttime HR tracking)||✓||✓|

 |HR monitor (two green LEDs)||✘||✓|

 |Pulse oximeter (red LED)||✘||✓|

 |Workout HR tracking||✘||✓|